laktek/jQuery-Smart-Auto-Complete/README.markdown

 Fires if filter function returned no results

-### hideResults
+### lostFocus

-Fires when results are to be hidden (e.g. field looses focus or after a value is selected)
+Fires when autocomplete field loses focus by user clicking outside of the field or focusing on another field.
+Also, this event is fired when a value is selected

 ### itemSelect